-(i) Trade and Other Pavables:
+(ii) Trade and Other Payables:

 These amounts represent liabilities for goods and services provided to the Company prior to the end of financial year which are unpaid.
-Trade and other payables are presented as current liabilities in the payables payment is not due within 12 months after the reporting period.
+Trade and other payables are presented as current liabilities unless payment is not due within 12 months after the reporting period.
 They are recognised initially at their fair value and subsequently measured at amortised cost using the effective interest method.